 A survey of operations research topics such as decision analysis, inventory models, queueing models, dynamic programming, network models, heuristic models, and non-linear programming.
 (Cross-listed with CS 463)

-Prerequisite: Programming experience in a high-level language and completion of one semester of calculus.
+Prerequisite: Programming experience in a high-level language and completion of a one-year calculus sequence.

 MTH 464.
 NUMERICAL ANALYSIS